These states have implemented stay-at-home orders. Here's what that means for you - KVIA

 Illinois

 Gov. J.B.
-Pritzker issued a stay-at-home order for the entire state, which went into effect March 21 and lasts through April 7.
+Pritzker issued a stay-at-home order for the entire state, which went into effect March 21 and extends through at least April 30.

 Residents can go to grocery stores, pharmacies, medical offices, hospitals and gas stations.
 They can still go running or hiking and walk their dogs, according to the governor.